spencertipping/tau/doc/utf9.md

 The container's type determines what `k` means.
 For tuples, `k` is a zero-based integer subscript; for sets or maps, `k` is the highest bits of the hash of the element in question (for maps, the key; for sets, the whole element).
 This means index keys will always be sorted and, with the possible exception of heterogeneous tuples, uniformly distributed; as such, the keyspace can be interpolation-searched.

 UTF8 strings can be indexed; in that case, `(container)` is a `utf8` and the index keys are decoded character positions within the string.

+### Non-portable `(pid, fd)`
+It's sometimes useful to capture an FD from one process and send it to another; to do this, we can store a value inside a `pidfd` and serialize it across IPC lines, as long as the value never leaves the machine/container it's running on.

+### Non-portable heap refs
+Some UTF9 values will be too large for the ζ being used to carry them.
+Rather than expanding ζ or failing, we can "box" the value into a specially-allocated `u8[]`, then store a reference to that `u8[]` into ζ.